Matt Ryan Player Prop Bets for NFL Week 9 | Atlanta vs. New Orleans 11/7/2021

 Season Stats

-- The Falcons have thrown the ball in 62.4% of their plays from scrimmage this year while staying on the ground 37.6% of the time.
+- The Falcons have thrown the football in 62.4% of their plays from scrimmage this year while running the ball 37.6% of the time.
 This offensive attack ranks 25th in the NFL in points scored.

-- Ryan accounts for 63.3% of his team's red zone plays, with 38 of his 271 pass attempts coming from inside the opponent's 20-yard line.
+- Ryan has attempted 38 of his 271 passes in the red zone, accounting for 63.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Ryan's matchup with the Saints.